-The Police Jury's total OPEB liability is \$17,051,753 as of the measurement date December 31, 2022, the end of the fiscal year.
+The Police Jury's total OPEB liability is \$17,749,951 as of the measurement date December 31, 2023, which is the end of the fiscal year.

-Actuarial Assumptions and Other Inputs - The total OPEB liability in the December 31, 2022 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions and Other Inputs - The total OPEB liability was determined by an actuarial valuation as of January 1, 2023, rolled forward to December 31, 2023, the measurement date.
+The following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.5%

-Salary increases 4.0%, including inflation

-Discount rate 2.06% annually (Beginning of year to determine ADC)

-3.72% annually (As of end of year measurement date)

-Healthcare cost trend rates 5.5% annually for ten years, 4.5% thereafter
+Inflation 2.5% annually Salary increases 4.0% annually Discount rate 3.72% annually (Beginning of year to determine ADC) 3.26% annually (As of end of year measurement date) Healthcare cost trend rates 5.5% annually for ten years, 4.5% thereafter Mortality RP-2000 without projection

-Mortality SOA RP-2000 Table

-The discount rate was based on the Bond Buyers' 20 Year General Obligation municipal bond index as of December 31, 2022, the end of the applicable measurement period.
-The actuarial assumptions used in the December 31, 2022 valuation were based on the results of ongoing evaluations of the assumptions from January 1, 2009 to December 31, 2022.
+The discount rate was based on the Bond Buyers' 20 Year General Obligation municipal bond index as of December 31, 2023, the end of the applicable measurement period.
+The actuarial assumptions used in the January 1, 2023 valuation were developed through analysis of the Police Jury's historical turnover, healthcare trend, and retirement patterns.